 The success of his previous stint at the Lancashire club could not be replicated and he made five appearances before being released from his Spurs contract, much to the relief of many Spurs fans who could not fathom how he was still being paid £50,000 a week.
-After a year without finding a club and having only played 42 games in his last four seasons, Bentley went on Sky Sports and announced he was retiring from the game which, after such a glorious start, had been brutal to him in recent years.
+After a year without finding a club and having only played 42 games in his last four seasons, Bentley went on Sky Sports to announce that he was retiring from the game which, after such a glorious start, had been brutal to him in recent years.
 “I’ve given up football.
 It’s over a year since I played my last game and I’ve taken the decision to take my life in a different direction.
 I felt like it was time to call it a day.”

 Perhaps if he had stayed a little longer at Blackburn Rovers he may still be playing at the top-level; it’s impossible to predict.
 What’s certain is that the David Bentley story is one which shows, despite the perceived glitz and glamour of the Premier League, it can be a place which is brutal for even the toughest of individuals.

-By Santokie Nagulendran.
-Follow @San_Toki_
+By Santokie Nagulendran @San_Toki_